lakilé.

 PH MADEROGrupo Valor47141

-Six towers under construction or in pre-sale.
-The supply side coming online — and most of it priced and positioned at the luxury end.
+Six towers under construction or in pre-sale — the new supply heading to market over the next few years.
+Almost all of it is priced and positioned at the luxury end.

 SIGNAL 1 · PRICE DISCIPLINE